 A mobile home shall not be occupied for dwelling purposes unless it is properly placed on a mobile home stand and connected to water, sewerage and electrical utilities.

-Any person who violates any provision of this Article shall upon conviction be punished by a fine of not less than ten dollars ($10.00) nor more than one hundred dollars ($100.00); and each day's failure of compliance with any such provision shall constitute a separate violation.
+Any person who violates any provision of this Article shall upon conviction be fined and/or punished as set forth in Section 100.220 of this Code.
+Each day's failure of compliance with any such provision shall constitute a separate violation.

 In any case where a provision of this Article is found to be in conflict with a provision of any ordinance or Code of the City existing on October 11, 1971, the provision which in the judgment of the Health Authority establishes the higher standard for the promotion and protection of the health and safety of the people shall prevail.
 In any case where a provision of this Article is found to be in conflict with a provision of any other ordinance or Code of the City existing on October 11, 1971, which establishes a lower standard for the promotion and protection of the health and safety of the people, the provisions of this Article shall be deemed to prevail, and such other ordinances or codes are hereby declared to be repealed to the extent that they may be found in conflict with this Article.